 When talking about the art of hers featured in our latest issue, she had this to say:

 The hands started out as something I tried to drawback in 9th grade.
-At the time I was a super artist or even taking any art classes.
+At the time I was not a super artist or even taking any art classes.
 It was just something I did to help me work through my emotions.
 I felt like my world was falling apart and in pieces.
 But even in the crazy I kept getting this image of God holding me in his hands, protecting me, catching all the little pieces.
 Last year I came across my sketches from school and thought… “Well I’m a better artist now.
 Let’s see if I can’t improve this.”
 So I took some time and this final piece was born!
 It was a pain, but I think it was worth it.

 Check out Ray’s artwork here, and be sure to take a look in our February 2019 edition as well!